 Do campers need to sign up for their daily activities?

 Short answer is no. All of our campers get to experience all of the activities that we have to offer.
 Campers travel in activity groups that are age specific and co-ed.

 Our professional kitchen staff can prepare and accommodate most food allergies.
 We request that this information is provided on the campers health form and sent to camp prior to their arrival at camp.
 Our kitchen is ‘nut free’ and all of our staff are trained to be aware of common food allergies.
 Checkout our sample menu.

 Is there a Camp Nurse or Doctor?

-Arrowhead Camp has been fortunate to have a long time nurse on site who has provide excellent healthcare and support for the camp.
-Since we are so close to Huntsville, if there is need to see a doctor we take the camper into the local drop in centre.
+At Arrowhead Camp we have a dedicated group of nurses and/or health care providers who ensure excellent healthcare and support is available for the entire camp family.
+Since we are so close to Huntsville, if there is need to see a doctor, we take the camper into the local drop in clinic or hospital.

 Does camp have a sky diving program?